jlevy/strif/README.md

 # strif

-Strif is a tiny (<1000 loc) library of string and file utilities for Python 3.6+.
+Strif is a tiny (<1000 loc) library of string and file utilities for modern Python.

 It’s an assembly of some functions and tricks that have repeatedly shown value in various projects.
 The goal is to complement the standard libs, not replace or wrap them.

+✨ **NEW:** **Version 2.0** is now updated for Python 3.10-3.13! ✨

 ## FAQ

 ### Why bother, if it’s so short?

-Because it saves time, fills in gaps, avoids clumsy repetition, and has zero dependencies.
+Because it saves time, avoids clumsy repetition, and has zero (yes zero) dependencies.

 ### Is it mature?